qaderi-coding/smart-generator/README.md

 Awesome, executing this one command `npm run backend` did all stuff for us dynamically as per our inputs to prepare the backend.

 ## Frontend
-Now, that we have prepare our backend, it is time to get prepare our frontend.
+Now, that we prepared our backend, it is time to get prepare our frontend.
 Let's go.🚀

 - Execute the following command to generate the essential code and install the dependencies needed by a common project for our frontend.